-You are coming to France and you are wondering if you are entitled to French healthcare as a European jobseeker?
-Since you are not contributing yet to the French healthcare system as a newly arrived unemployed European citizen, be prepared to provide some extra documentation and go a lengthy process, unfortunately… I detail for you the requirements and process to facilitate this process.
+You are coming to France and you are wondering if you are entitled to French healthcare as a jobseeker?
+Since you are not contributing yet to the French healthcare system as a newly arrived unemployed citizen, be prepared to provide some extra documentation and go through a lengthy process, unfortunately… I detail for you the requirements and process to facilitate this process.

 What is PUMA?